 Moon Block Building

-Cultural & Civic, Preservation & Adaptive Reuse
+Cultural, Civic & The Arts, Preservation & Adaptive Reuse

 Moon Block Building

 The Moon Block Building/National Willa Cather Center is listed on the National Register of Historic Places and occupies nearly one-half block of historic Webster Street in Red Cloud, Nebraska.
 Constructed in 1886, the building originally housed retail storefronts on the first floor and business and office space on the second floor.
 The Willa Cather Foundation purchased the building in 2000, seeing its historical value and potential renovation and restoration for use in expanding the Willa Cather Foundation programs.
-After nearly 12 years of planning and fundraising, the was completed in December 2016.
+After nearly 12 years of planning and fundraising, the project was completed in December 2016.

-The project utilized both State and Federal Historic Tax Credits and the design program included a full restoration of the historic exterior of the Moon Block building and expansion of the Willa Cather Foundation spaces, located in the adjacent historic Red Cloud Opera House building.
+The project utilized both State and Federal Historic Preservation Tax Credits and the design program included a full restoration of the historic exterior of the Moon Block building and expansion of the Willa Cather Foundation spaces, located in the adjacent historic Red Cloud Opera House building.
 The project scope included offices, classrooms, a bookstore, interpretive exhibit space, retail bays, a greenroom, archival storage and related research spaces, and apartments.
 A new addition at the rear of the building provided circulation space including HC accessibility and additional code-required means of egress.